-Auction Conveyancing – Summary Review of a Legal Pack
+Summary Review of a Legal Pack – Auction Conveyancing

-Are there any additional costs or overly onerous conditions in the contract?
+Firstly, are there any additional costs or overly onerous conditions in the contract?

-Is there anything specific in the content of the legal pack which we believe is likely to cause an issue for your intentions for the property?
+Plus, is there anything specific in the content of the legal pack which we believe is likely to cause an issue for your intentions for the property?

 Do any searches contained in the legal pack contain any adverse entries?

-Review of the statement of account (if applicable)
+We’ll review of the statement of account (if applicable)

 Are there any arrears of ground rent, service charge or rent under tenancies apparent from the content of the legal pack?

-Are there any major works pending apparent from the content of the legal pack?
+Equally, are there any major works pending apparent from the content of the legal pack?

-Are there any notice requirements of a freeholder or management company apparent from the legal pack?
+And are there any notice requirements of a freeholder or management company apparent from the legal pack?

 Is there anything missing from the legal pack which would normally be included?